Design with a Bang

 Bang Bang’s swanky industrial work can be seen in the interiors of Mexx 32 restaurant, the Pita Jungle downtown and the new Found:Re Hotel in Phoenix, where “we did an enormous lighting package.”
 You probably won’t see some of Bang Bang’s more interesting furniture work, created for startups in the sizzling Phoenix business world.

 “We’ve done a lot of very cool corporate stuff,” McElhinney says.
 “These are definitely furniture pieces with a lot of personality.
-It’s not static office furniture.
+It’s more like bespoke office furniture.
 Corporations are trying to appeal to younger employees with workspaces where people feel more relaxed — a feel that’s less like school or work but more like at home or in a club.”